 \These settings are set in the I/O Attributes tab of the Constraint Manager, not in the Project Settings.
-Note: Cleaning a tool means the output files from that tool are deleted including log and report files, and the tool's state is changed to NEW.

 Check Constraints

 When a constraint file is checked, the Constraint Checker does the following:

 - · Checks the syntax - Compares the design objects (pins, cells, nets, ports) in the constraint file versus the design objects in the netlist (RTL or post-layout ADL netlist).
 Any discrepancy (e.g., constraints on a design object which does not exist in the netlist) are flagged as errors and reported in the \\sdc.log file